McKeesport–Duquesne Bridge: History

 The bridge was opened on September 5, 1928 on the same day as the neighboring Clairton–Glassport Bridge.

-The bridge is built near the mouth of Crooked Run (Monongahela River); it was near this point in 1755 that General Edward Braddock's forces crossed the Monongahela the first time on their way to what would be known as the Battle of Braddock's Field.
+The bridge is built near the mouth of Crooked Run; it was near this point in 1755 that General Edward Braddock's forces crossed the Monongahela the first time on their way to what would be known as the Battle of Braddock's Field.